beginner-corp/docs.begin.com/src/shared/docs/en/event-functions/provisioning.md

 ## Removing event functions

-You can remove event functions from your app the same way you add them: by modifying your Architect project manifest (`.arc`) file.
+You can remove event functions from your app the same way you add them: by modifying your Architect project manifest (`app.arc`) file.

 Once pushed to your repo, any events removed from your project's `@events` pragma will be removed from `staging`; your `production` events will not be changed until you deploy to production.